RafidMuhymin/astro-spa/README.md

 Default: `undefined`

-The CSS margin property that should be respecting when computing intersection.
+The CSS margin property, which should be respected when computing intersection.

 ### scrollIntoView